Sophia Magdalena of Denmark

+Sophia Magdalena of Denmark (Sophie Magdalene; Sofia Magdalena; 3 July 1746 – 21 August 1813) was Queen of Sweden from 1771 to 1792 as the wife of King Gustav III.

+Born into the House of Oldenburg, the royal family of Denmark-Norway, Sophia Magdalena was the first daughter of King Frederick V of Denmark and Norway and his first consort, Princess Louise of Great Britain.
+Already at the age of five, she was betrothed to Gustav, the heir apparent to the throne of Sweden, as part of an attempt to improve the traditionally tense relationship between the two Scandinavian realms.
+She was subsequently brought up to be the Queen of Sweden, and they married in 1766.
+In 1771, Sophia's husband ascended to the throne and became King of Sweden, making Sophia Queen of Sweden.
+Their coronation was on 29 May 1772.

+The politically arranged marriage was unsuccessful.
+The desired political consequences for the mutual relations between the two countries did not materialize, and on a personal level the union also proved to be unhappy.
+Sophia Magdalena was of a quiet and serious nature, and found it difficult to adjust to her husband's pleasure seeking court.
+She dutifully performed her ceremonial duties but did not care for social life and was most comfortable in quiet surroundings with a few friends.
+However, she was liked by many in the Caps party, believing she was a symbol of virtue and religion.
+The relationship between the spouses improved somewhat in the years from 1775 to 1783, but subsequently deteriorated again.

+After her husband was assassinated in 1792, Sophia Magdalena withdrew from public life, and led a quiet life as dowager queen until her death in 1813.

 Early life

+Birth and family

 Princess Sophie Magdalene was born on 3 July 1746 at her parents' residence Charlottenborg Palace, located at the large square, Kongens Nytorv, in central Copenhagen.
 She was the second child and first daughter of Crown Prince Frederick of Denmark and his first consort, the former Princess Louise of Great Britain, and was named for her grandmother, Queen Sophie Magdalene.
 She received her own royal household at birth.

 Just one month after her birth, her grandfather King Christian VI died, and Princess Sophie Magdalene's father ascended the throne as King Frederick V. She was the heir presumptive to the throne of Denmark from the death of her elder brother in 1747 until the birth of her second brother in 1749, and retained her status as next in line to the Danish throne after her brother until her marriage.
 She was therefore often referred to as Crown Princess of Denmark.